hjkgrp/SESAMI_web/paper/paper.md

 | UiO-66 | 1251 | 1228 | 1413 | 1250 | 1249 | 1246 |
 | ZIF-8 | 1092 | 910 | 1214 | N/A | 1082 | 1047 |

-Table: Settings used for software for isotherm to surface area calculation.\label{settings_table}
+Table: Settings used for software for isotherm to surface area calculation.
+All BET calculations by SESAMI 1 and pyGAPS reported in this work fulfill Rouquerol criteria 1 and 2.\label{settings_table}
 <!-- Need to use grid table for new lines in table. https://stackoverflow.com/questions/11700487/how-do-i-add-a-newline-in-a-markdown-table -->

 +-----------------------------------+------------------------------------+-----------------------------------------------------+